Houlgate: Early 20th century

 In 1905, the village took the name of Houlgate, a name which comes from the hill to the north-east of the coastal village.
 The town continued to grow with more and more hotels and The Promenade was finished in 1911.
 The town then welcomed many celebrities and royalty.

+On September 6, 1912, early French aviator Roland Garros took off from the beach of Houlgate to break the world altitude record.
+Houlgate named their promenade after Garros in celebration of the town being the location where Garros broke the altitude record.

-Like all communes of France, Houlgate experienced a general mobilisation as men were called up to fight in the Great War in 1914.Marcel Miocque et Huguette Vernochet (2006).
-Houlgate regards sur le passé. p129 The French Army's 3rd Corps created temporary hospitals and requisitioned all hotels and some large villas.
-Houlgate became a hospital town where local "Houlgatais" mingled with soldiers who had been wounded from the front.
+Like all communes of France, Houlgate experienced a general mobilisation as men were called up to fight in the Great War in 1914.
+The French Army's 3rd Corps created temporary hospitals and requisitioned all hotels and some large villas.
+Houlgate became a hospital town where local "Houlgatais" mingled with soldiers who had been wounded on the front.

 Tourist activities resumed timidly in 1917.
 Fortunes had been lost and Houlgate never found the bustle it had experienced during the Belle Époque.
 The Versailles Treaty was signed on 26 June 1919 and the war ended.
 In 1921 Houlgate's first mini golf was opened.
-In 1933, an Alsatian named Laurent Laemlé, created a beach club called the Neptune ClubMarcel Miocque et Huguette Vernochet (2006).
-Houlgate regards sur le passé. p159 near the casino and quickly opened another one near the Kursaal.
+In 1933, an Alsatian named Laurent Laemlé, created a beach club called the Neptune Club near the casino and quickly opened another one near the Kursaal.